Ara Torosyan

-Ara Arshaki Torosyan ((Արա Արշակի Թորոսյան; born May 10, 1972), known in the Armenian music industry by his pen name Murzo, is a music arranger and record producer.
+Ara Arshaki Torosyan ((Արա Արշակի Թորոսյան; born 10 May 1972), known in the Armenian music industry by his pen name Murzo, is a music arranger and record producer.
 He is widely recognized to be one of the best music arrangers in his native country of Armenia.
 Torosyan arranged music and produced records for Andre, Tata Simonyan, Eva Rivas, as well as Armenian folk music stars Inga and Anush Arshakyan.
 He is a permanent member of the jury panel for the hit music television show Two Stars that airs on Armenia 1.
 Torosyan arranged and produced Eva Rivas's song "Apricot Stone", which was the Armenian entry for the 2010 Eurovision Song Contest held in Oslo, Norway.
+He is also a part of the band Vida De Cuba Project.

 Awards

 Ara Torosyan received the following national awards in Armenia: